nyangweso-rodgers/data-ops/next.js-app/README.md

 # Prisma

+- **Prisma** is an ORM for Node.js and Typescript that serves as an alternative to writing plain SQL or using other database access tools, such as Knex or Sequelize.
+It provides a type-safe and intuitive way to interact with databases, offering features like schema management, query building, and data modeling.
+- The **Prisma Labs** team founded Prisma in 2016, aiming to make working with databases more fun, productive and delightful.
+As the project evolved and became more popular, **Prisma** became a standalone project that was released as Prisma 2.0 in 2020.
+Its main features included:
+  - **Prisma Client**, an auto-generated and type-safe query builder to access a database in Node.js and Typescript.
+  - Prisma Studio: A visual editor for your database workflow management
+  - Automated migration
+  - Improved performance for database interactions
 - **Prisma** supports databases such as PostgreSQL, MySQL, SQLite, SQL server, MongoDB, and cockroach DB

 ## Why Use Prisma?